philippinespire/REUs/2022_REU/PSMC/README.md

 sbatch Sfa_denovoSSL_100k_psmcfa.sbatch
 ```

-If you need to convert >1000 files we again have a modified version of the script, `psmcfa2.sbatch'.
+If you need to convert >1000 files we again have a modified version of the script (see `/home/e1garcia/shotgun_PIRE/2022_PIRE_omics_workshop/salarias_fasciatus/PSMC/data/mkBAM/shotgun_20k` again for an example).

 ## Step 6.
 Running PSMC.